willll67/datamodels/apachetinkerpop.md

 This database is called Apache Tinkerpop.
-It is a open source graph
+It is a open source graph model database.